silica1268/game_of_life/README.md

 # game_of_life
-Conway's Game of Life implemented in exactly 42 lines of p5.js.
+Conway's Game of Life implemented in exactly 42 lines of p5.js code.